pyhacks/idle-term/README.md

 - "\b" and "\r" characters will be processed so progressbars which show information like progress percentage will finally work
 - _print_fancy_ function can be used to print with color, font and style
 - _clear_ function can be used to clear all outputs
+Warning: The library isn't compatible with environments other than IDLE.
+Not even with the default shell of the system.

 # Escape Characters
 Once you import the library, you don't have to do anything else and can immediately start using escape characters "\b", "\r", "\a" in your print and idle_term.print_fancy calls.
 These are the only escape characters supported.
 For things like colored output, use _print_fancy_.